Color lithograph with watercolor added by hand

 Sheet: 32.8 x 26.5 cm (12 15/16 x 10 7/16 in.); Image: 25.4 x 22.7 cm (10 x 8 15/16 in.)

 London Types celebrates the affection residents felt for their city at the end of the 19th century.
-The series includes many depictions of women since the publisher William Heinemann, a strong supporter of the struggle for equality, advised the artist to represent both sexes equally.
+The series includes many depictions of women because the publisher William Heinemann, a strong supporter of the struggle for equality, advised the artist to represent both sexes equally.
 The scenes document London of the 1890s with contemporary references.
-For example, the Sandwich Man advertises a vast painting of the Ecce Homo by the Hungarian artist MihĂˇly MunkĂˇcsy, which was on view at the Dowdeswell Galleries in New Bond Street at the time.